Hector Berlioz: 1803–1821: early years

 Berlioz's father, a respected local figure, was a progressively minded doctor credited as the first European to practise and write about acupuncture.
 He was an agnostic with a liberal outlook; his wife was a strict Roman Catholic of less flexible views.
 After briefly attending a local school when he was about ten, Berlioz was educated at home by his father.
 He recalled in his Mémoires that he enjoyed geography, especially books about travel, to which his mind would sometimes wander when he was supposed to be studying Latin; the classics nonetheless made an impression on him, and he was moved to tears by Virgil's account of the tragedy of Dido and Aeneas.
 Later he studied philosophy, rhetoric, and – because his father planned a medical career for him – anatomy.

 Music did not feature prominently in the young Berlioz's education.
 His father gave him basic instruction on the flageolet, and he later took flute and guitar lessons with local teachers.
 He never studied the piano, and throughout his life played haltingly at best.
 He later contended that this was an advantage because it "saved me from the tyranny of keyboard habits, so dangerous to thought, and from the lure of conventional harmonies".

 At the age of twelve Berlioz fell in love for the first time.
 The object of his affections was an eighteen-year-old neighbour, Estelle Dubœuf.
-He was teased for what was seen as a boyish crush, but something of his early passion for Estelle endured all his life.
+He was teased for what was seen as a boyish infatuation, but something of his early passion for Estelle endured all his life.
 He poured some of his unrequited feelings into his early attempts at composition.
 Trying to master harmony, he read Rameau's Traité de l'harmonie, which proved incomprehensible to a novice, but Charles-Simon Catel's simpler treatise on the subject made it clearer to him.
 He wrote several chamber works as a youth, subsequently destroying the manuscripts, but one theme that remained in his mind reappeared later as the A-flat second subject of the overture to Les Francs-juges.